Suebi: The Hunnic alternative

 Some Danubian Suebi remained in the region which increasingly came under the control of the Huns, led at first by Uldin.
 A powerful Hunnic empire developed, giving the non-Roman peoples of the frontier an alternative way to improve their lives outside the empire.
 Herwig Wolfram has referred to this as the "Hunnic alternative".
 Although they may have been present, in 451 none of the Suebian groups are listed by contemporary sources as taking part in the Battle of the Catalaunian Plains, where the Roman allies under Aetius defeated the allies of Attila the Hun.

 Attila died in 453.
 In the ensuing period, a short-lived Suevian kingdom emerged as one of several new kingdoms with ethnic names in Pannonia and the Middle Danubian region.
 This kingdom was ruled at first by two kings named Hunimund and Alaric.
 It existed in or near north-eastern Pannonia.
-It may have been made up of a mixture of peoples, although the Quadi were likely most prominent.
+It may have been made up of a mixture of Suebian peoples.
+Modern scholars differ about whether the Quadi or Marcomanni were likely to have been especially prominent.
 After being defeated by the Ostrogoths, another of the successor kingdoms, Hunimund and some of these Suebi seem to have moved west and joined the Alemanni.

 In 469/470 Jordanes reported that Suebi from the Middle Danube fled west into the Alps and joined the Alamanni there.
 However, their merged forces were defeated by their enemies from the Middle Danube, the Ostrogoths.
 The country where the Alamanni and Suabi lived is described by Jordanes in a way which gives a rough indication of the new peoples were developing: Bavarians to the east, Franks to the west, Burgundians to the south, and Thuringians to the north (ab oriente Baibaros habet, ab occidente Francos, a meridie Burgundzones, a septentrione Thuringos).
 It is believed that this apparent merger of the Danubian Suebi and the Alamanni might explain why the Alamanni subsequently came to be called Swabians themselves in the Middle Ages.